christf/snapcastc/README.md

   latency.
 Pipes in Linux by default buffer up to 64KB of data.
 On my machine I can see that once in a while the input pipe will not be read for multiple seconds.
   To compensate I am running snapcast with a very large buffer.
+* That being said, care has been taken to allow immediate playback and pausing when using elastic pipes.

 ### Low CPU Usage